darktrojan/idldocs/nsIAbDirectory.rst

 -----------

 The following attributes are read from an nsIAbDirectory via the above methods:
 HidesRecipients (Boolean)
 If true, and this nsIAbDirectory is a mailing list, then when sending mail to this list, recipients addresses will be hidden from one another by sending via BCC.
 @name  setXXXValue
 Helper functions to set different types of pref values.

-@param aName         The name of the pref within the branch dirPrefId to get a value from.

-@param aValue        The value to set the pref to.

 @exception           NS_ERROR_NOT_INITIALIZED if the pref branch couldn't be obtained (e.g. dirPrefId isn't set).